 What is a tonic-clonic seizure?

 - The arms and usually the legs begin to jerk rapidly and rhythmically, bending and relaxing at the elbows, hips, and knees.
-After a few minutes, the jerking slows and stops.
-Bladder or bowel control sometimes is lost as the body relaxes.
-Consciousness returns slowly, and the person may be drowsy, confused, agitated, or depressed.

 - These seizures generally last 1 to 3 minutes.
+Afterwards, the person may be sleepy, confused, irritable, or depressed.